dCache/www-dcache-org/content/_index.md

 ### Some of the highlights of dCache 8.2

-- support for nested groups in the PoolManager
+- Added support for nested groups in the PoolManager
-- a new TAPE API has been made available for the purposes of bulk staging
+- A standardized tape REST API that supports bulk staging is now available

 ### Incompatibilities